Symbol Files & Build Ids

 The .note.gnu.build-id

-output section name is used to locate the build id when
+output section name is used to locate the Build ID when

 the symbol file is uploaded.
 The __start_gnu_build_id_start